pyvista/pyvista/docs/types/points.rst

-vtki.PolyData Grid Class Methods
+vista.PolyData Grid Class Methods
 ----------------------------------------
-The following is a description of the methods available to a ``vtki.PolyData`` object.
+The following is a description of the methods available to a ``vista.PolyData`` object.
 It inherits all methods from the original vtk object, `vtk.vtkPolyData <https://www.vtk.org/doc/nightly/html/classvtkPolyData.html>`_.